About the Center for Community Transitions

-- To return individuals to their family and our community as law abiding citizens and reengage them as parents, employees and neighbors.
+- Return individuals to their family and our community as law-abiding citizens and reengage them as parents, employees and neighbors.

-- To break the cycle of recidivism and of intergenerational criminal justice involvement.
+- Break the cycle of recidivism and of intergenerational criminal justice involvement.

-- To advocate for social justice changes in the system that eliminates barriers and obstacles to full restoration of citizen rights.
+- Advocate for social justice changes in the system that eliminates barriers and obstacles to full restoration of citizen rights.

 Who We Serve

 CCT serves any person who has had an encounter with the criminal justice system, and families impacted by incarceration.